gcgarner/IOTstack/docs/Containers/Pi-hole.md

 $ dig raspberrypi.home.arpa @192.168.1.10
 ```

-To test on your desktop if your network configuration is correct, and an ESP
+To test on another machine if your network's DNS configuration is correct, and
-will resolve its DNS queries correctly, restart your desktop machine to ensure
+an ESP will resolve its DNS queries correctly, restart the other machine to
-DNS changes are updated and then use:
+ensure DNS changes are updated and then use:

 ```console
 $ dig raspberrypi.home.arpa